alban-gerome/adobe-analytics/README.md

 Each of these variables contain an img tag and the value of the src attribute is your image request.
 The Adobe DigitalPulse Debugger simply decodes them and displays them nicely.

-When I give a tagging guide to the developers I give them a spreadsheet where each row can be a bunch of tracking requirements for a single page view or a single page element interaction.
+When I give a tagging guide to the developers I give them a spreadsheet where each row can be a bunch of tracking requirements for a single page view or a single page interaction.
 I ask the developers to provide evidence that the code was displayed, i.e. the raw image request.
 Unfortunately they often provide me with the requests for another tracking requirement so I have to reorder them, get rid of the duplicate raw requests and see what's missing.
 Eventually I wrote code that returns a JSON object showing clearly whether this is a page view or a page element interaction and which sort of interaction it was.
 The code is here:

 https://github.com/alban-gerome/adobe-analytics/blob/master/SC-debugger